Hubbry Logo

 Compiled language

 Informally, a compiled language is a programming language that is usually implemented with a compiler rather than an interpreter.
-Because any language can be either compiled or interpreted, the term lacks clarity: compilation and interpretation are properties of a programming language implementation, not of a programming language.
+Because any language can theoretically be either compiled or interpreted, the term lacks clarity: compilation and interpretation are properties of a programming language implementation, not of a programming language.
 Some languages have both compilers and interpreters.[1]
 Furthermore, a single implementation can involve both a compiler and an interpreter.
-For example, in some environments, source code is first compiled to an intermediate form (e.g., bytecode) and then interpreted.[2]
+For example, in some environments, source code is first compiled to an intermediate form (e.g., bytecode), which is then interpreted by an application virtual machine.[2]
 In other environments, a just-in-time compiler selectively compiles some code at runtime, blurring the distinction further.

 See also